AndrewAnnex/SpiceyPy/docs/pck.rst

  | Orientation models usable by CSPICE's text PCK access routines are
    not available for all solar system bodies.
 For example, Saturn's
-   moon Hyperion is \``tumbling'' and does not admit a description of
+   moon Hyperion is `tumbling` and does not admit a description of
    its motion by the sort of models used in text PCKs.

 Models for the Sun, Planets, and some Minor Bodies in Text PCK Kernels